Do your Due Diligence with IRA investments - 2023

 If you don’t know this information from the start, ask.
 You should feel comfortable with the entire investment process.
 It’s essential to do your research on the company you plan to invest in.
 Just by doing a Google search on your investment, the manager can give you a lot of insight into your potential investment.
 You should also be aware of any unsolicited investment offers, especially if it is promoting the use of a self-directed IRA.
 It’s smart to ask yourself, “If this investment opportunity is so good, why isn’t everyone doing it?”
 Who is the target market of the investment?
 Do your homework on every investment!

 If an investment offers an outrageous guaranteed return with very low risk, then you might want to ask the question, “Is this investment too good to be true?”
-Go with your gut instinct and don’t invest in anything that makes you feel uncomfortable.
+Go with your gut instinct, and don’t invest in anything that makes you feel uncomfortable.
 It’s always a good idea to ask a professional in case you are unsure.
-Midland Trust is not a fiduciary, but your CPA and tax advisors are great resources to consult with when making any investment.
+Midland Trust is not a fiduciary (Midland is the IRA Custodian), but your CPA and tax advisors are great resources to consult with when making any investment.

 The biggest mistake an investor can make is to not do the due diligence on their investment.
 We can not stress the importance of learning more about your finances before you get started.
 Some asset classes are riskier than others, be sure to ask as many questions as you like before you get started.
 Below are several websites that can help you investigate your investment:

 - Google – Google your investment and the manager and don’t be afraid to do a background check